Jay-Aye/jay-aye.github.io/README.md

 * Learn the fundamentals of HTML and CSS so later I can build a portfolio website to showcase to future employers
 * Create a website that I am proud of that I can use as "My first Website" as a project piece for my portfolio website.
-* Create a website that has a strong base of responsivness across multiple platforms.
+* Create a website that has a strong base of responsiveness across multiple platforms.

 Starting this project I have no experience in HTML or CSS so I have to understand I won't be able to create a big flashy website and it will be a learn as I go.